Kaitohere/loneDragonoid/README.md

 - 👋 Hi, I’m @loneBoyDragonoid
 - 👀 I’m interested in manga,anime,comic,movies
-- 🌱 I’m currently trying to lear coding
+- 🌱 I’m currently trying to learn coding
 - 💞️ I’m looking to collaborate on someplace good
 - 📫 How to reach me *************************
 - 😎 Going to be professional GFX and VFX artist